OklenCodes/FaceDetection/README.md

 # FaceDetectionBasic

-Attempt at haarcascade face detection with a photo i took of a friend.
+Attempt at haarcascade face detection with a photo I took of a friend.

 The parametres for Scalefactor and MinNeighbours were adjusted slightly for this picture.